LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 Now I can effectively communicate a message with minimal loss of information.
 But maybe I don't want to use fixed length encoding, but instead, I wish the length to vary in size.
 Better yet, maybe I want to have a coded solution on hand.
-This is where Hoffman Encoding comes into play.
+This is where Huffman Encoding comes into play.

-<h3>Entropy and Hoffman Encoding Code Challenge</h3>
+<h3>Entropy and Huffman Encoding Code Challenge</h3>

-For this posts coding challenge, I decided to code a solution for Hoffman Encoding and calculate the entropy value for what is being analyzed.
+For this posts coding challenge, I decided to code a solution for Huffman Encoding and calculate the entropy value for what is being analyzed.
-This will involve parsing through a text document, counting words that are to be measured, encoding the given words with Hoffman, and then calculating the entropy value for the given set.
+This will involve parsing through a text document, counting words that are to be measured, encoding the given words with Huffman, and then calculating the entropy value for the given set.

-Before we do that, lets discuss on how Hoffman encoding works.
-Unlike Shannon-Fano encoding, Hoffman encoding used variable length encodings.
+Before we do that, lets discuss on how Huffman encoding works.
+Unlike Shannon-Fano encoding, Huffman encoding used variable length encodings.
 This means the length encodings can vary in bit size.
 Such that a high probability symbol may produce "1", but the lowest probability symbol could expand out to 100101001...
 Of course, this depends on just how many symbols you identified in your data set.

-The pseudocode for Hoffman Encoding is as follows:
+The pseudocode for Huffman Encoding is as follows:

 1. Take the two lowest probabilities in your list
 2. Reference back these probabilities to a total sum